Highlander Cat: The Lynx-Lookalike with a Dog-Like Soul

 Health Considerations: Ensuring a Long Life

-The Highlander is generally a robust and healthy breed with a lifespan of 10 to 15 years.
-Because the breed has a diverse gene pool, they are less prone to many of the genetic issues seen in older, more inbred lines.
+Generally, Highlanders are sturdy, robust cats with a lifespan of 10 to 15 years.
+Thanks to a wide and diverse gene pool, they've managed to dodge many of the hereditary issues that plague older, more isolated breeds.

 Is the Highlander Cat Right for You?